 4 Conclusion

-Chlorogenic acid and quercetin-3-D-galactoside could inhibit the decomposition of TMAO in squid extract, and decreased the contents of FA, DMA, and TMA thereof.
+Chlorogenic acid and quercetin-3-D-galactoside could inhibit the decomposition of TMAO in squid extract, and decreased the contents of FA, DMA, and TMA.
 There was a large amount of FA, DMA, and TMA produced when the temperature reached 100 °C in both control and treated groups.
-Compared to the control, the TMAO content was increased by 14.36 % and 17.37 % in chlorogenic acid and quercetin-3-D-galactoside groups, respectively.
-However, the FA content decreased by 45.99 %, and 63.69 % in chlorogenic acid and quercetin-3-D-galactoside groups at 100 °C. The TMAO content decreased, and the contents of FA, DMA, and TMA increased in the control, chlorogenic acid, and quercetin-3-D-galactoside groups as the heating time increased.
+Compared to the control, the TMAO content was increased by 14.36 % and 17.37 % in chlorogenic acid and quercetin-3-D-galactoside groups, respectively, however, the FA content was decreased by 45.99 %, and 63.69 % in chlorogenic acid and quercetin-3-D-galactoside groups at 100 °C. The TMAO content decreased, and the contents of FA, DMA, and TMA increased in the control, chlorogenic acid, and quercetin-3-D-galactoside groups as the heating time increased.
 The TMAO content was high, and the contents of FA, DMA, and TMA were low in chlorogenic acid and quercetin-3-D-galactoside groups compared with those in the control group.
 There were many free radicals generated in the squid extract with increased heating temperature and time, but signals representing the free radicals were weakened after the addition of chlorogenic acid and quercetin-3-D-galactoside.
 This showed that chlorogenic acid and quercetin-3-D-galactoside could inhibit the thermal decomposition of TMAO in squid extract, which was associated with the scavenging of their free radicals.

 Acknowledgement